arzunajafzade/house_price_prediction/README.md

 It is based on the California Housing dataset and demonstrates basic regression model training and evaluation in Python.

 ---
+## 📊 Dataset

+The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/).
+You can find it here: [California Housing Prices Dataset](https://www.kaggle.com/datasets/camnugent/california-housing-prices)

+The dataset contains information about various housing features in California, such as median income, house age, and proximity to the ocean, which are used to predict median house values.

 ## 📊 Models and Results